Ram Manohar Lohia: Political and social views

 Also in 1963, he spoke about the unity of Hindus and Muslims, requesting them to rethink the last 800 years of India's history.

 Lohia believed that for the country to progress, caste inequality must be abolished.
 To implement this, he proposed the idea of "roti and beti", stating that people must first be willing to break caste barriers and eat the same roti, and then let their daughters (beti) marry people from other castes.
+Lohia also believed in the empowerment of women.